spotify/bigtable-autoscaler/README.md

 Yes.

 Since July 1st 2018 Google enforces storage limits on Bigtable nodes.
-In particular each Bigtable node will be able to handle at most 8Tb on HDD clusters and 2.5Tb on SSD clusters (for more info take a look here) Writes will fail until these conditions are not satisfied.
+In particular each Bigtable node will be able to handle at most 8Tb on HDD clusters and 2.5Tb on SSD clusters (for more info take a look [here](https://cloud.google.com/bigtable/quotas#storage-per-node)).
+Writes will fail until these conditions are not satisfied.
 The autoscaler will make sure that these constraints are respected and prefer those to the CPU target in that situation.

 ### Does it take project quotas into account?